-I’m always fascinated by history, society and art, and when these appear as a combination of styles and civilizations, my passion gets a new spark.
-If, like me, you love eclectic patterns and expressions in art and society, then trust me, go to the Alhambra and your wanderlust will be appeased for a couple of hours.
+I’m always fascinated by history, society, and art, and when these appear as a combination of styles and civilizations, my passion gets a new spark.
+If, like me, you love eclectic patterns and expressions in art and society, go to Granada’s Alhambra and your wanderlust will be appeased for a couple of hours.

-I’ve always believed that cooperation is more constructive than competition, so every time I stumble on illustrious examples of human collaboration my mind wanders as if in a state of bliss.
-At the Alhambra my body was roaming along with my mind, and after some five hours walking up and down, eastward and westward, analyzing every detail three or four times, having gone past the military area of Barrio Castrense inside the Alcazaba at least five times because my cousin somehow decided there was a tower we hadn’t properly visited, my legs felt as if I had just gone through an intensive gym session.
+At the Alhambra, one of Granada’s main landmarks, my body was roaming along with my mind, and after some five hours walking up and down, eastward and westward, analyzing every detail three or four times, having gone past the military area of Barrio Castrense inside the Alcazaba at least five times because my cousin somehow decided there was a tower we hadn’t properly visited, my legs felt as if I had just gone through an intensive gym session.

-Founder of the Nasrid dynasty was Muhammad I al-Ahmar, who installed his court on the Sabika hill in 1238 and began with the construction of the Alhambra.
+The founder of the Nasrid dynasty was Muhammad I al-Ahmar, who installed his court on the Sabika hill in 1238 and began with the construction of Granada’s Alhambra.
 The complex is magnificent, there’s hardly another term that can define it.
 Beautiful buildings surrounded by equally wonderful and well-kept gardens.

 The Nasrids had repeatedly sought help from the Marinids of the Maghrib to face the pressure from the Christian armies, but the crisis in the Maghrib itself and the marriage of Castile and Aragon kingdoms through Isabella and Ferdinand in 1469 determined the end of Granada’s Moorish period.